 The easiest way to find and report application breach is to monitor what it is supposed to do.
-Comparatively slower request processing, increased time in loading pages, a sudden surge in traffic or number of orders are some of the red flags every website owner should be aware of.
+Comparatively slower request processing, increased time in loading pages, a sudden surge in traffic, or a number of orders are some of the red flags every website owner should be aware of.
 While such indicators do not necessarily point towards a hacking incidence, it is never a bad idea to look at what’s wrong rather than waiting for the obvious signs.